ds5678/Map-Maker-Tools/README.md

 None of the settings will be persistent and revert back to the previously selected quality settings when changing scenes or closing the game.

+The trees in Ash Canyon and Bleak Inlet are special; they do not get removed by this mod (at least not yet).
+Hushed River Valley also has some of these special trees.